-Having gone through a big period of change this year, some good, some sad, I conclude that small changes add up to big ones and that every positive step you take can help you re-balance, re-think and empower your best self.
+Having gone through a big period of change in 2017, some good, some sad, I conclude that small changes add up to big ones and that every positive step you take can help you re-balance, re-think and empower your best self.
 After all, growth is the energy of life and it's hard not to find change completely contagious.
 Off to re-decorate the hall and stairs.
 Here’s to 2018 and to being our best selves - though maybe not involving a ladder !

 We’ve had a good run with commissioner meetings of late.
 To me a good run means they are still talking to us and still happy to hear what we are up to.
 We have benefitted from a few friends in high places but like all dynamic industries people come and go in the blink of an eye.
 C4 Nations and Regions always been hugely supportive, despite them having to deal with their own shifting sands.